 Chinese herbal medicine may be combined with acupuncture, too, but the effect is different from pharmaceutical drugs.
 With Chinese herbal medicine, there are no side effects, no addiction risk, and the effect is gentle.

 Sometimes Mood Problems Are Actually Due to Physical Problems

 Most of us are familiar with the recently coined term "hangry," which is when you are so hungry that you become irritable.
 We've all experienced this, and it's easy to notice in children and in others, but when it's happening to us, it is not always easy to recognize.
 We forget that our mood can be so strongly influenced by the physiological process of intense hunger.

-anxiety can be caused by pain, insomnia or digestive problems irritability can be caused by digestive problems depression or fear can be caused by deep fatigue or being cold all the time
+anxiety can be caused by pain, insomnia, digestive issues or a heart condition irritability can be caused by digestive problems depression or fear can be caused by deep fatigue or being cold all the time

 Mood Issues Can Be Caused by Physical Problems

 So don't assume that the root cause of your mood issue is all in your head; sometimes it can be in your body.
 Pain, insomnia, digestive problems, and deep fatigue (to name just a few) can often be resolved with TCM treatment, and once these other symptoms have improved, you may discover your mood issue has resolved as well.